kodexa-ai/extension-pack-template/README.md

-# Demonstrating extension pack for use on the Kodexa platform
+# Python template to build extension packs for the Kodexa platform
 The template serves as a base for building custom extension packs to be deployed on the Kodexa Platform.

 ## Create a new repository using this template